-Somewhat unusually for a day school, STAHS operates a House system very similar to that which is offered at the best boarding schools.
-All pupils are in one of four Houses, and the Houses really are like families within the School.
-The House Tutor, Assistant Housemistress and Housemistress are fundamental characters in a STAHS pupil’s life.
-They have the time and structure really to get to know each girl as an individual.
-They understand her strengths and areas for development, advocate on her behalf, push her when she needs a push, celebrate her successes and encourage her when things don’t go to plan.
+They have the time and structure to really get to know each pupil as an individual.
+They understand their strengths and areas for development, advocate on their behalf, push them when they need a push, celebrate their successes and encourage them when things don’t go to plan.

 We know that resilience in the face of set-backs, self-belief and confidence, and the ability to understand one’s own and others’ emotional and mental health needs are essential skills for a happy and successful adulthood.
 We also know that these skills are not necessarily innate, but can be learned.
-It takes time, excellent modelling of behaviours, and a deep and school-wide commitment to pastoral care and character education.
+It takes time, excellent modelling of behaviours and a deep and school-wide commitment to pastoral care and character education.

 STAHS makes this commitment to our pupils and the proof is in the end product: every year, our leavers enter the world of university and work as settled, calm, enthusiastic and self-possessed young adults ready to take on the world.
 They know their own minds, know how to work with and understand others, and want to leave a positive mark on their world.
 Most importantly, they leave with the confidence that they can and will do just that.